bbc/psammead/packages/components/psammead-most-read/README.md

 The `MostRead` component is designed to display the most read articles given a designated period of time which is dependent on service.
 The component comprises of a `MostReadList` containing an ordered list of `MostReadItemWrapper`.
 A `MostReadItemWrapper` is a list item comprised of and a `MostReadLink`, a link to the article, and a `MostReadRank` which is a numerical counter representing the article's ranking.

+The `MostReadLink` and `MostReadRank` components also support different typographies, which are used to customise their font size. `MostReadLink` has optional prop which only supports `greatprimer` and `pica`. `MostReadRank` and `MostReadLink` have an optional prop called `rankTypography` which currently only supports the `trafalgar` and `foolscap` typographies. `MostReadLink` needs to know the `rankTypography` to be able to align the link correctly with the rank component.

 ## Installation

 `npm install @bbc/psammead-most-read`